getappmap/appmap-js/docs/reference/appmap-client-cli.md

    │                                                                     │
    │              Success!
 AppMap has finished installing.               │ │                                                                     │
-   │                      NEXT STEP: Record AppMaps                      │
+   │                      NEXT STEP: Record AppMap Data                  │ │                                                                     │
-   │                                                                     │
    │   You can consult the AppMap documentation, or continue with the    │ │     instructions provided in the AppMap code editor extension.      │